 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer, but biopsies of a testicle is almost never used to diagnose testicular cancer.
-Instead, if cancer is suspected in a testicle, the standard procedure is to surgically remove the entire testicle (called an orchiectomy; see below).
+For most types of cancer, a biopsy is the only way to make a definitive diagnosis of cancer, but a biopsy of a testicle is almost never used to diagnose testicular cancer.
+Instead, if cancer is suspected in a testicle, the standard procedure is to surgically remove the entire testicle in a procedure called an orchiectomy (see below).
 In fact, a biopsy of the testicle using a needle through the skin of the scrotum should NOT be performed because this can complicate future treatment options.
-Occasionally, a biopsy may be taken from the lung or the retroperitoneum or other location in the body if it appears that cancer may have spread.
+Occasionally, a biopsy may be taken from the lung, retroperitoneum, or other location in the body if it appears that cancer may have spread.

 Orchiectomy/surgical pathology tests.
 If testicular cancer is suspected, a surgeon will perform a radical inguinal orchiectomy, in which the entire testicle is removed through an incision in the groin.
-Then, a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) will examine very thin slices of tissue from the testicle under a microscope to diagnose the type of cancer.
+Then, a pathologist will examine very thin slices of tissue from the testicle under a microscope to diagnose the type of cancer.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 For a cancer to be considered a seminoma, it must be pure seminoma.
 Non-seminoma is diagnosed if any of the following are found in the tissue: choriocarcinoma, embryonal carcinoma, yolk sac tumor, or teratoma.
 Each of these can occur alone or in any combination.
-Sometimes, seminoma cancer can be found as a part of non-seminoma at any percentage level.
+Sometimes, seminoma cancer can be found as part of a non-seminoma at any percentage level.
 For example, a tumor that is 99% seminoma and 1% yolk sac tumor is still diagnosed and treated as non-seminoma.

 If the man has one testicle to begin with or the diagnosis is uncertain, the surgeon may remove only a small sample of tissue from the testicle.
-The testicle may still need to be removed if there is evidence of cancerous cells.
-If the tissue sample does not show cancer, it may be possible to repair the damage from the tissue removal and replace the testicle back into the scrotum during the same surgery.
+The testicle may still need to be removed if there are signs of cancerous cells.
+If the tissue sample does not show cancer, it may be possible to repair the damage from the tissue removal and replace the testicle in the scrotum during the same surgery.
 However, this procedure is very rare.

 Blood tests/tumor markers.
-If a decision is made to perform an orchiectomy, a sample of blood will be collected before surgery to test for levels of serum tumor markers, which are substances made by a cancer that are found at abnormally high levels in the blood of a person with cancer.
-Serum tumor marker levels do not help decide whether or not the orchiectomy is recommended, but they can help confirm whether a tumor is a pure seminoma and help determine the stage of the cancer.
+The levels of serum tumor markers are measured before surgery to remove a testicle.
+Tumor markers are substances made by a cancer that are found at abnormally high levels in the blood of some people with cancer.
+For testicular cancer, serum tumor marker levels are used to find out the cancer’s stage (see Stages) and confirm whether a tumor is a pure seminoma.
 Different types of cancer make different tumor markers.
 High levels of any one of three tumor markers (see below) may indicate testicular cancer.
-It is also possible to have this type of cancer and have normal tumor marker levels.
+However, it is also possible to have this type of cancer and have normal tumor marker levels.

-If cancer is found, other tests will be needed to determine the stage of the cancer and whether it has spread to other parts of the body (see Staging).
+If cancer is found, other tests will be needed to determine the stage of the cancer and whether it has spread to other parts of the body (see Stages).
 Usually, doctors recommend imaging tests of the abdomen, pelvis and chest.
-Images of the brain or bones are not as common.
+Images of the brain or bones are not as common, but images of the brain may be need for patients who have choriocarcinoma.
 Imaging tests may include:

 CT scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that can be examined to look for any abnormalities or tumors.
-Often, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
-CT scans are the most common imaging test for men with testicular cancer, and they can be used to evaluate the abdomen, pelvis, chest (including the lungs), brain and other areas.
-For men who have a normal CT scan of the abdomen and pelvis and normal serum tumor markers, a CT scan of the chest is usually not needed and a chest x-ray (see above) is used instead.
-CT scans of the brain are rarely needed for men with testicular cancer because it is uncommon for it to spread to the brain.
+A CT scan can also be used to measure a tumor’s size.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
+A CT scan is the most common imaging test for men with testicular cancer, and it can be used to evaluate the abdomen, pelvis, chest/lungs, brain and other areas.
+A CT scan of the brain is rarely needed for testicular cancer because it is uncommon for it to spread to the brain.
 However, if a scan of the brain is needed, MRI (see below) is generally preferred because the skull bones interfere with the ability of CT scans to show certain parts of the brain.

 MRI is used only in specific situations.
-For instance, an MRI of the brain might be recommended if the patient has neurological symptoms or abnormalities on a physical examination that suggest that the cancer may have spread to the brain.
-In addition, brain MRIs are often recommended for men who have poor-risk metastatic testicular cancer (see Staging) with very high serum tumor markers or if the cancer has spread to the liver or bones.
+For instance, an MRI of the brain might be recommended if a patient is experiencing signs or symptoms that suggest that the cancer may have spread to the brain.
+In addition, brain MRIs are often recommended for men who have poor-risk metastatic testicular cancer (see Stages) with very high serum tumor markers or if the cancer has spread to the liver or bones.
 Rarely, an MRI may be used to look at the abdomen, pelvis, or other parts of the body.
 Your doctor will explain which test is appropriate for you.

 PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
-Studies of PET scans have shown that they are not helpful for diagnosing or staging testicular cancer.
+Studies of PET scans have shown that they are not helpful for diagnosing or staging testicular cancer and should not be used at these times.
 However, they may be helpful for men with metastatic pure seminoma that does not entirely disappear after chemotherapy, but should not be done until at least six weeks after chemotherapy ends.